U.S. Stocks Climb After Jobs Report

-U.S. stocks rallied to end a volatile week, as the September jobs report and continued bets on interest rate cuts helped ease fears about the economy that have rattled markets.

-The report suggested job growth in the U.S. remains a bright spot, even as signs of weakness mount in the manufacturing and services sectors.
-Investors worried about a potential slowdown pushed the S&P 500 earlier this week to its first back-to-back drops of 1% of the year.
+Job growth in the U.S. remains a bright spot, even as signs of weakness mount in the manufacturing and services sectors.
+Earlier this week investors worried about a potential downturn pushed the S&P 500 down more than 1% in back-to-back sessions for the first time this year.

-But the index is now on track to end a rocky week with a modest 0.8% loss after rebounding Thursday and Friday, buoyed by expectations that the Federal Reserve will continue to cut rates to shore up the economy and sustain the current expansion.
+But the index is now on track to end a rocky week with a modest 0.6% loss after rebounding Thursday and Friday.
+Stocks were buoyed by expectations that the Federal Reserve will continue to cut rates to shore up the economy and sustain the current expansion.

-Investors are betting the Fed will slash rates as soon as October.
-Friday's strong jobs report did little to change that after disappointing data earlier in the week.
-Even though the U.S. economy has been more resilient than some others around the world, surveys of manufacturing and service-sector activity this week have hinted at future weakness that could eventually trickle into the labor market.
+Investors are betting the Fed will slash rates as soon as October, and Friday's jobs report did little to alter those views.
+Even though the U.S. economy has been more resilient than others around the world, surveys of manufacturing and service-sector activity have hinted at future weakness that could eventually trickle into the labor market.

 "The market has grabbed onto the narrative that bad news is good news," said Rusty Vanneman, chief investment officer of Orion Advisor Services.

+The S&P lurched higher 1.1% Friday on broad-based gains, which accelerated later in the session.
+Only the index's energy sector traded lower on the session.
+The Dow Jones Industrial Average added 289 points, 1.1%.
+The Nasdaq Composite advanced 1.1%.
+The S&P 500 and Dow remained on track for their third consecutive week of losses, while the Nasdaq turned positive for the week.

-Data released earlier this week showed that U.S. factory activity contracted for a second straight month and hit a 10-year low.
-Meanwhile, the pace of growth in the services sector has slowed as well.
+Among the concerning reports that rattled markets this week: U.S. factory activity contracted for a second straight month and hit a 10-year low and the pace of growth in the services sector slowed as well.

-Investors' reliance on the Fed as a backstop for lackluster economic data was on display Thursday, when the Institute for Supply Management said its nonmanufacturing index hit a three-year low, intensifying fears of a slowdown.
-But the towering concerns about U.S. and global growth led investors to ramp up bets that the Fed will slash rates again this year after two cuts in the third quarter, helping stocks bounce Thursday and continue their rally Friday.
+Investors' reliance on the Fed as a backstop was on display Thursday, when the Institute for Supply Management said its nonmanufacturing index hit a three-year low.
+Stocks initially dropped sharply, but then swung higher as investors ramped up bets that the Fed will slash rates again this year after two cuts in the third quarter.

 Traders are betting on a roughly 42% chance of the central bank lowering its benchmark short-term interest rate two more times by the end of the year, according to the CME Group, up from 20% last week.